Reduced Relative Clauses: How to Use Them Correctly

 Question 12 of 15

-12. Which of the following is NOT a tip for using reduced relative clauses?
+12. Which of the following is an example of a reduced relative clause using a present participle?

 Question 12 of 15